ukaea/scientific-python-cookiecutter/docs/source/preliminaries.rst

       <environment>`, and then install cookiecutter in that.

 #.
-Generate a new Python project using our cookiecutter template.
+Generate a new Python project using our cookiecutter template [1]_.

    .. code-block:: bash